Fleischmaki/Minotaur/params.md

 - `sh`: shuffle gurad constraints
 - `dcX`: remvoe X% of guard constraints
 - `storm`: run STORM (or UNSAT fuzzing) on seed SMT file to produce new gurads.
 Strongly recommended.
 - `wd`: generate well-defined programs.
-Also recommended
+Recommended for precision tests to avoid false-positives.
 - `unsat`: generate unsat seeds (leading to safe programs)
 - `last`: only generate the n-th program that would be generated given the parameters.
 Useful when recreating bugs/minimizing programs
 - `neg`: Negate formulas that are unsat (useful for soundness without running storm)